Cultural Compass: Mozart masterpiece, science fiction and environmental art

 The heart of the experience is a VR journey through five of Verne’s most iconic novels.
 Visitors walk (or float) through vivid, magical landscapes.
 From the ocean depths to distant planets, audiences are invited to step directly into Verne’s world of wonder and adventure.

-Pierre Vanneste, Laurence Grun & Rupelstreek Environment Action Group, Until 31 August, Machine hall Peeters & Van Mechelen, Boom
+Pierre Vanneste, Laurence Grun & Rupelstreek Environment Action Group, until 31 August, machine hall Peeters & Van Mechelen, Boom

-An immersive exhibition by artist duo Belgian photographer Pierre Vanneste and Laurence Grun explores the often-invisible impact of mining and waste dumping.
+An immersive exhibition by Belgian artist duo Pierre Vanneste and Laurence Grun explores the often-invisible impact of mining and waste dumping.
 Through poetic film and photography, they examine the transformation of landscapes and lives shaped by industry, both locally and globally.
-Their installation, set in the historic Peeters & Van Mechelen machine hall, illustrates how pollution travels across borders, leaving long-lasting traces.

 © MACHINE HALL PEETERS & VAN MECHELEN

-Vanneste, raised between French and Dutch-speaking communities, creates long-term, field-based projects.
+Photographer Vanneste, raised between French and Dutch-speaking communities, creates long-term, field-based projects.
 He collaborates with Grun, a Brussels and Dakar-based filmmaker and writer who explores the intersection of visual, textual and audio storytelling.

 “Over time, memories fade and industrial waste, hidden in the landscape, disappears from the collective memory,” say the artists.
 Their work is a call to remember, and to resist forgetting.